seniorjoinu/ic-stable-memory/docs/encoding.md

 this data and add a layer of indirection with `SBox`. `SBox` is the only stable data structure that accepts types which implement `AsDynSizeBytes` trait.

-This trait is, by default implemented for a bunch of types:
+This trait is, by default, implemented for a bunch of types:
 * for all `AsFixedSizeBytes` types;
 * for `String`
 * for `Vec<u8>`